princeofdream/picocom/doc/ppcom.1.md

 **--exit-aftrer** | **-x**

-:   Exit picocom if it remains idle for the specified time (in
+:   Exit ppcom if it remains idle for the specified time (in
     milliseconds).
 Picocom is considered idle if: Nothing is read (received) from the serial port, AND there is nothing to write (send) to the serial port, AND nothing is read from the standard input (terminal).
-If **--exit-after** is set to zero, then picocom exits after opening and configuring the serial port, after sending the init string (if any, see option **--initstring**) and immediately when it becomes idle.
-When exiting after being idle, picocom drains the O/S serial port output buffer (i.e. waits for data already written to the port to be transmitted) and observes the **--noreset** and **--hangup** options as usual.
+If **--exit-after** is set to zero, then ppcom exits after opening and configuring the serial port, after sending the init string (if any, see option **--initstring**) and immediately when it becomes idle.
+When exiting after being idle, ppcom drains the O/S serial port output buffer (i.e. waits for data already written to the port to be transmitted) and observes the **--noreset** and **--hangup** options as usual.
 (Default: not set).

-    NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will *not* cause picocom to exit.
-Instead, picocom will keep running, *without* reading from stdin, and will exit only when it becomes idle for the specified time, or if it is killed by a signal.
-If **--exit-after** is *not* set, then reading zero bytes from the standard input causes picocom to exit, after the contents of its output queue have been transmitted.
+    NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will *not* cause ppcom to exit.
+Instead, ppcom will keep running, *without* reading from stdin, and will exit only when it becomes idle for the specified time, or if it is killed by a signal.
+If **--exit-after** is *not* set, then reading zero bytes from the standard input causes ppcom to exit, after the contents of its output queue have been transmitted.

 **--exit** | **-X**

-:    Exit picocom immediately after opening and configuring the serial
+:    Exit ppcom immediately after opening and configuring the serial
      port.
 Do *not* read *anything* from the standard input or from the serial port.
 When exiting the **--noreset** and **--hangup** options are observed as usual.
-With **--exit** and **--noreset** (and possibly **--hangup**) picocom can be used as a very crude replacement of **stty(1)**.
-If an init string is also given (see **--initstring** option), picocom exits imediatelly after sending (writing) the init string to the serial port and draining the O/S serial port output buffer (i.e. waiting for data written to the port to be transmitted).
+With **--exit** and **--noreset** (and possibly **--hangup**) ppcom can be used as a very crude replacement of **stty(1)**.
+If an init string is also given (see **--initstring** option), ppcom exits imediatelly after sending (writing) the init string to the serial port and draining the O/S serial port output buffer (i.e. waiting for data written to the port to be transmitted).
 Again, nothing is read from the standard